 Everyone experiences anxiety at some point in their lives.
 You might feel anxious before an important interview or experience doubt and worry about a major life change.
 When that anxiety turns into an overwhelming mental turmoil, however, it disrupts your life and causes a wide range of physical, emotional, and psychological issues.

 Anxiety Disorders revolve around feelings of worry, fear, dread, and distress that last for a significant period of time.
 There are several different Anxiety Disorders, each with their own unique causes and symptoms, but they can all be treated with the help of a Licensed Clinical Psychologist.
-Explore our guide to understanding the different types of anxiety and learn more about how evidence-based therapies can help you with your Anxiety Disorder.
+Explore our guide to understanding the different types of anxiety and learn more about how evidence-based treatments can help you with your Anxiety Disorder.

 Common Symptoms of Anxiety